 Aloe 'Snow Storm'

-Aloe 'Snowstorm' is an attractive compact succulent with irregular, dense white banding on green leaves with "flurries" of white teeth on the margins.
-It is like wild powder snow on a star-shaped, verdant green ground cover.
+Aloe 'Snowstorm' is an attractive succulent that forms rosettes of green leaves with irregular dense white banding and "flurries" of white teeth on the margins.
 It is a free-flowering plant with spikes of orange tubular flowers.
-Whereas the nominally similar Aloe 'Blizzard' is all about upright, tightly clustered growth, the leaves of A. 'Snowstorm' are wider and comparatively flat.
+Whereas the similar Aloe 'Blizzard' is all about upright, tightly clustered growth, the leaves of A. 'Snowstorm' are wider and comparatively flat.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).